ryan-mangeno/Chroma/README.md

 - working on making examples in opengl

 - regarding premake - it is used in my engine, not needed to simply use the library

+...
+Current tasks, default constructors for vecs and mats